Software Engineering: A Modern Approach

 1.1 Introduction

 Code review is one of the most important practices to ensure the medium- and long-term health of a system’s codebase.
-It is nowadays adopted by most software companies.
+It is now adopted by most software companies.
 For instance, the 2019 Stack Overflow Survey included a question about this practice (see figure).
-Among the over 70,000 developers who answered this question, only 23% did not use code review in their work (link).
+Among the over 70,000 developers who answered this question, only 23.6% did not use code review in their work (link).

 The idea of code review is simple: every piece of code written by a developer must be inspected by at least one other developer, called a reviewer.
-The reviewer can add comments to the code under review, seeking to clarify doubts, suggesting improvements, identifying bugs, etc.
+The reviewer can add comments to the code under review, seeking to clarify doubts, suggest improvements, and identify bugs.

-Hence, a dialogue is established—in the form of a comment thread—between the author of the code and the reviewer.
-As a result, the author can modify their implementation to meet any suggestion that the reviewer made, or they can reply and justify that it does not make sense.
+Therefore, a dialogue is established—in the form of a comment thread—between the author of the code and the reviewer.
+As a result, the author can modify their implementation to meet any of the suggestions that the reviewer makes, or they can reply and justify why a suggestion does not make sense.
 After this dialogue, the code is expected to be approved by the reviewer and integrated into the repository.

 1.2 Pull Requests

 In this section, we present a brief tutorial on how to review code using GitHub’s Pull Requests (PR) feature.
-With this feature, developers can submit code to be integrated into the main repository of a given project.
+This feature enables developers to submit code for integration into the main repository of a given project.
 However, before integration, GitHub allows developers to review this code.

 1.3 Motivations